hebrides/krypton/README.md

 # krypton

-one page scroller bootstrap web site
+A one page scroller bootstrap web site.
+This will be a template when it's done.